A love-triangle and a brand

 And waited for his sunbeam smile to shine on me.

-How I thought it went down
+How I thought it went (nailed it)

-I gave Cory a black eye.*
+I gave Cody a black eye.*

 Because where I'd pictured flexible, pliable feathers for days, there was, in fact, a HARD WOODEN STICK wrapped in feathers.

-Which connected, quite firmly, with Cory's eye.
+Which connected, quite firmly, with Cody's eye.

 I had reacted, rushed in, and missed the mark entirely.

-I didn't show Cory the real me.
+I didn't show Cody the real me.

 And just like that, I'd blown it.